Flueh/YAML/README.md

-If you wish a YAML to be done for your map, contact me on Skype: jozzeh.mc and specificly identify what you want.
+<b>test</b>If you wish a YAML to be done for your map, contact me on Skype: jozzeh.mc and specificly identify what you want.